 If the government processed asylum claims directly in Indonesia and guaranteed resettlement in Australia, there would be no need for asylum seekers to risk boat journeys.

 But successive governments have refused to systemically resettle refugees from Indonesia.

 Between 2001 and 2009 Australia accepted just 532 people – an average of less than 60 a year.
-It now has an annual quota of just 450 a year.
-And it has announced that there will be no further resettlement of any asylum seekers registered with the UNHCR in Indonesia after 1 July 2014.
+Since 1 July 2014 there has been a policy of refusing to resettle any asylum seekers registered with the UNHCR in Indonesia

-This goes nowhere near dealing with the number of asylum seekers stranded in Indonesia.
-In February the UNHCR said there were 7315 registered asylum seekers and 4400 recognised refugees in Indonesia.
+In January 2016 the UNHCR said there were 7616 registered asylum seekers and 6063 recognised refugees in Indonesia.